Ben Bell

-Benjamin Ryan Bell is a New Zealand politician who is the mayor of the town of Gore in the South Island.
+Benjamin Ryan Bell (born 11 May 1999) is a New Zealand politician who is the mayor of the town of Gore in the South Island.
 In October 2022, Bell was elected as Gore's youngest mayor at the age of 23 years, defeating the incumbent Tracy Hicks.
 In mid November, the Gore District Council rejected Bell's request to hire a personal executive assistant named Shanna Crosbie.
 Bell subsequently went on leave after his fellow councillors submitted a requisition requesting the removal of deputy mayor Stewart MacDonell.

+In May 2023, Bell's opponents abandoned an attempted vote of no confidence in his mayoral leadership.
+Following a mediation process involving an external facilitator, Bell and his fellow councillors mended their working relationships with the Gore District Council CEO Stephen Parry in August 2023.

 Early life and business career

 Bell's mother is Rebecca Tayler and his biological father is Simon Bell.
 He grew up in Ōtaki and received his education at Paraparaumu College.
 When he was 12 years old, he invented a GPS-enabled wristband that allowed hospitals and visitors to trace the whereabouts of patients.
 In September 2016, he presented his wristband at the Medicine X conference organised by Stanford University in California.
 In November 2016, this invention won him the youth category of the Wellingtonian of the Year award.

 During 2017, Bell worked at Ōtaki Countdown supermarket to save money for a 2018/19 northern hemisphere winter gap year in Canada, where he worked as a ski instructor despite having to learn to ski himself first.
 In his own words, "it was crazy...
 I knew the very basics."
 In 2019, Bell started to work at Horizons Regional Council as an environmental data analyst.
 In July 2021, he registered his own company—Random42 Limited—with himself as the sole director.
 His mother is a 49 per cent shareholder in that company.
 The company dealt with water-monitoring technology, portable wind turbines, and promoted Bell's wristband invention.